 I suspected Nick Coatsworth was out of his depth in the modern world when he responded to a question ‘So who are the people to listen to?” asked of him by Peter Stefanovic on Sky News.
 Coatsworth replied “Well, I think when you hear your leaders speak; I mean, there’s a difference between experts and leaders, Pete.
 I think that experts, sure, give the view as you see it, that’s fine, within your swim lane, because some experts work in a very narrow sphere, Pete, but they’ve had a sort of creep in terms of what they’re asked to comment on, and they don’t seem to mind swimming outside a swim lane.
 So, my advice to people is listen to the leaders, primarily”1.

 Coatsworth was of course referring to political leaders, such as people like the egregious liar Scott Morrison.
-Coatsworth seems to be unaware that Scotty from Marketing is well outside his ‘swim lane’ and for him to make sensible decisions he would have to listed to experts.
+Coatsworth seems to be unaware that Scotty from Marketing is well outside his ‘swim lane’ and for him to make sensible decisions he would have to listen to experts.
 It is clear that Morrison does not listen to experts, whether it be about climate change, vaccine requirements, economics, or just about any field of expertise with which Morrison is unfamiliar.

 Coatsworth has form in denying reality.
 In early May, 2020 only about three and a half months from the beginning of the pandemic in Australia, Coatsworth was asked, by Laura Jayes, again on Sky News: “Do we have a better handle on how this has been transmitted through our community?
 Is it that this is airborne?
 Is it and that it’s hand-to-hand contact?
 Or is the disease surviving on surfaces?
 Or is it a combination of all three?”
 Coatsworth replied: “Covid-19 is definitely not an airborne pathogen.
 When you have airborne pathogens, like measles for example, the basic reproductive number that we’ve all come to know so well is much higher than what it is for COVID-19 – so, so definitely not an airborne.
 It’s got- this is a droplet pathogen which means it settles on surfaces.
 Once it is coughed up or expectorated it tends to- it drops to the ground very quickly.
 And that’s why hand hygiene and physical distance are our most important measures, and will be our most important measures particularly when we start opening businesses that they enable processes that allow us to keep our distance from each other until we have a vaccine or effective treatment”2.